 Editor’s Choice: Key Global Money Laundering Figures

-- It’s estimated that $800 billion to $2 trillion is laundered globally each year, which represents around 2% to 5% of global GDP.
+- An estimated $800 billion to $2 trillion is laundered globally each year, representing approximately 2% to 5% of global GDP.

-- A 2023 report by the United Nations Office on Drugs and Crime (UNODC) noted that only 1% of illegal financial flows are detected by authorities.
+- A 2025 UNODC report indicates that only 1% of illicit financial flows are detected and seized by authorities.

-- The financial services sector incurs an average of $180 billion annually in fines due to inadequate anti-money laundering (AML) measures.
+- The financial services sector faces an average of $180 billion annually in fines due to inadequate anti-money laundering (AML) measures.

-- In 2022 alone, the Financial Action Task Force (FATF) identified 13 countries as high-risk jurisdictions for money laundering.
+- As of February 2025, the Financial Action Task Force (FATF) identified 13 countries as high-risk jurisdictions for money laundering.

-- Cryptocurrency transactions involved in money laundering activities reached $8.6 billion in 2022, reflecting a 30% increase from the previous year.
+- Cryptocurrency transactions involved in money laundering activities reached $40.9 billion, reflecting a significant increase from the previous year.

 Scale of Global Money Laundering Activities

-- Asia-Pacific leads as the region with the highest money laundering risks, with illicit flows estimated at $1.5 trillion annually.
+- Asia-Pacific remains the region with the highest money laundering risks, with illicit flows estimated at $1.5 trillion annually.

-- The United States alone identified $300 billion in laundered money passing through its financial systems each year.
+- The United States identifies approximately $300 billion in laundered money passing through its financial systems each year.

-- Drug trafficking remains the single largest source of laundered funds, accounting for 30-40% of all global money laundering cases.
+- Drug trafficking continues to be the largest source of laundered funds, accounting for 30–40% of all global money laundering cases.

-- The global casino industry, worth $300 billion, is a key avenue for laundering money, with weak oversight in countries like Macau and the Philippines.
+- The global casino industry, valued at $300 billion, remains a key avenue for laundering money, with weak oversight in countries like Macau and the Philippines.

 - Tax havens such as the British Virgin Islands and Cayman Islands are frequently utilized for laundering activities, moving billions into offshore accounts.